 A "teaching" church in the American Baptist tradition, Western Avenue Baptist Church has always been a learning community.
 Young seminarians, particularly from Andover Newton Theological School and Harvard’s Divinity School received their first practical experiences as preachers, ministers, and pastors at the church.
 Some have developed into preachers of the social gospel; others have become pastors of large urban congregations in Virginia, New York, Pennsylvania, Minnesota, and Maryland.
 Rev. Dr. Roy Allen became president of Bluefield State College in West Virginia and, later, Cheney State College in Pennsylvania.
 Rev. Dr. Roscoe Cooper served as General Secretary of the National Baptist Convention.
 Rev. Dr. Everette W. Frye was a leading preacher in the historic African Methodist Episcopal Zion Church.

-In August of 2011 Rev. Jeremy D. Battle began his service at the western avenue.
+In August of 2011, Rev. Jeremy D. Battle began his service at the Western Avenue Baptist Church.
 He led the church through a complete restoration; it has a new look inside and out that ushers the church into the modern era.
 During Rev. Battle’s service, Western Avenue Baptist Church has experienced a surge in membership because his commitment to a spirit-filled worship experience.
-From Traditional Gospel music to contemporary Christian music Pastor Battle leads a growing intergenerational and diverse worship community committed to worship and spreading the gospel.
+From traditional gospel music to contemporary Christian music, Pastor Battle leads a growing intergenerational and diverse worship community committed to worship and spreading the gospel.